-The purpose of the Policy is to assist Key Management Personnel (KMP) to avoid conduct known as insider trading and to protect the Company and its reputation in the marketplace.
+The purpose of the Policy is to assist NextEd personnel to avoid conduct known as insider trading and to protect the Company and its reputation in the marketplace.
 The Board considers that compliance with the policy is essential to ensure that the highest standards of conduct are being met by all directors and employees.